dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **packageManager**: `NodePackageManager`

-The Node Package Manager used to execute scripts.
+The Node Package Manager used to execute scripts

 **`Default`**